braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/best_practices/previous_in-app_message_generations.md

 # Specs

-This will review previous information around our in-app message creative specifications.
-To see the most up-to date information on our current in-app message generation, see our [Creative Specs documentation]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/creative_details/).
+this will review previous information around our in-app message creative specifications. to see the most up-to date information on our current in-app message generation, see our [creative specs documentation]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/creative_details/).

-## Character and Image Limits:
+## Character and image limits:

 | Type                               | Aspect Ratio | Recommended Image Size | Max Image Size |   File Types  | Max Character Count |
 |------------------------------------|:------------:|:----------------------:|:--------------:|:-------------:|:-------------------:|